 “Ever-newer waters flow on those who step into the same rivers.”

 Again: Panta chōrei kai ouden menei kai dis es ton auton potamon ouk an embaies:

 “Everything changes and nothing remains still … you cannot step twice into the same stream.”

 And at its most zen-like: “We both step and do not step in the same rivers.
 We are and are not.”

 It’s metaphor.
 He’s not only talking about rivers, he’s talking about everything.
 Everything is a river.

 In Herakleitos there are no things, no fixed, separate entities or objects — only processes.
-Perceived objects are tensions of opposite forces, like a strung bow.
+Perceived objects are tensions of opposite forces.
 The cosmos, and everything within it, exists in a harmony of creation and destruction.
 His shorthand for this is hodos ano kato, ‘the upward-downward path’.

 Panta rhei.
 Everything flows, hey?